14 of the Best Hiking Trails Near Montreal

 • sentier montagne verte hiking trail tremblant

 Many actually combine both the Nez-de-l’Indien Trail with the Montagne Verte Trail, since they both share the same trailhead.
 Instead of turning left to do the loop, keep going straight to reach the Nez-de-L’Indien summit.
-Doing both adds about 2.5 km to the Nez-de-L’Indien Trail total.
+Doing both adds about 2.5 km to the Nez-de-L’Indien Trail total listed below (for a total of 11 km).

 Distance: 8.5 km